 Philanthropic Funding Supports California Project Homekey

-In partnership with the State of California’s Department of Housing and Community Development and with funding from Kaiser Permanente and Blue Shield of California, Enterprise will deploy $45 million to support operating costs and wraparound services for more than 2,100 homes assisted by Project Homekey.
+In partnership with the State of California’s Department of Housing and Community Development and with funding from Kaiser Permanente, Blue Shield of California and the Chan Zuckerberg Initiative, Enterprise will deploy $46 million to support operating costs and wraparound services for more than 2,100 homes assisted by Project Homekey.

 Project Homekey is California’s $800 million program to purchase and rehabilitate buildings – including hotels, motels, vacant apartment buildings and other properties – and convert them into permanent, long-term housing for people experiencing or at risk of experiencing homelessness.
 All Homekey projects matched with the philanthropic funds will be supported with technical assistance from Enterprise to ensure the successful implementation and long-term viability of the program.